MarkBind/markbind/docs/userGuide/usingHtmlJavaScriptCss.md

 </div>

 ## JavaScript libraries
-External JavaScript libraries can be included in MarkBind to add additional & wide-ranging features and functionalities.
-One such use case is to add a charting library for data visualisation.
+External JavaScript libraries can be included in MarkBind to add a wide range of features and functionalities.
+One such use case is to add a charting library for data visualization.

 ### Charts
 Popular chart libraries such as [Chart.js](https://www.chartjs.org/) and [Apache ECharts](https://echarts.apache.org) can be used in MarkBind to create beautiful charts, similar to how they are used in any HTML web page.
 The details of how to use these libraries are beyond the scope of this section, but you can find more information on their websites.
 In general, you will perform these 3 steps: